-Operation Eyesight Universal is an international development organization working to eliminate avoidable blindness with the help of donations from people like you, and support from service clubs, foundations, corporations and governments.
+Operation Eyesight is an international development organization working towards eliminating avoidable blindness with the help of donations from people like you, and support from service clubs, foundations, corporations and governments.

 Based in Canada, we’ve brought sight-restoration and blindness-prevention treatment to millions of people since our founding in 1963.
 Today, our work is focused in the African countries of Ghana, Kenya and Zambia, and the South Asian countries of Nepal and India – places where blindness can be deadly, especially to those who are very young, old or poor.